redwoodjs/redwoodjs-com-archive/docs/graphql.md

 #### Customizing the Error Message

-But, what if you still want to share an error message with client?
+But what if you still want to share an error message with client?
 Simply use one of [Redwood's GraphQL Errors](/docs/graphql#redwood-errors) and your custom message will be shared with your users.

 #### Customizing the Default Error Message